ElijahTobs/Simple-addToCart/README.md

 > Your shopping list items are visible to and can be deleted by anyone using the app

+> After opening the app on chrome browser, click the options button (usually the 3 dot icon) and click on "Add to Home screen".
+The app will then be added to your screen as an app.

 >> This is part of the [**Scrimba Front-End Career Path**](https://scrimba.com/learn/frontend) projects

 ## Built With